z3bg/iris/README.md

 Using JSON serialization for the prototype.

-Suggested data format for Identifi messages:
+Suggested data format for Identifi packets:

 	[
 		<timestamp>,